House Passes Fair Chance Act

 What New Jersey’s New Medical Marijuana Law Means for Employers Wondering How to Deal with Employee Cannabis Use

 On July 2, 2019, New Jersey Governor Phil Murphy signed a much-anticipated bill into effect that expands and revises the state’s existing medical cannabis program, the Compassionate Use of Medical Marijuana Act (CUMMA).
-For employers faced with employees and job applicants who use cannabis, New Jersey Assembly Bill A20 provides certain job protections for medical cannabis users.
+For employers faced with employees and job candidates who use cannabis, New Jersey Assembly Bill A20 provides certain job protections for medical cannabis users.
 This is a significant change for employees and employers, since CUMMA previously did not explicitly contain such protections, and guidance from courts was inconclusive and slow-developing.
 These changes are summarized below.

 The CUMMA Amendment